Your cookie preferences

 This comes at the cost of paying a transfer fee of around 3%, but this varies depending on the length of the short term 'loan' and your credit rating.

 So if you have debts of, say £1,000, you could transfer them over to an interest free balance transfer credit card.
 You would have to pay a fee, and for this example, it would be £30 (3%).
-But then you would get up to 12 months to repay the debt.
+But then you could get up to two years to repay the debt.

 After the interest free period, your debts will accumulate interest, and at a far higher rate than you were probably paying before.
 So you need a plan to pay off the loan during the interest free period, or you need to shop around for a new 0% deal.
 Check what interest rate (known as APR or Annual Percentage Rate) your card will revert to at the end of the interest free period.